 Headbutting is when a cat shows affection and gratitude by rubbing its head against your legs, this is a positive action.
 Whereas head pressing means when a cat is banging its head against a hard surface for no particular reason, this can be because of an underlying medical issue.

-Head Pressing can be a sign of a neurological disease, tumour, metabolic disorder, or infectious disease such as rabies.
+Head Pressing can be a sign of a neurological disease, tumor, metabolic disorder, or infectious disease such as rabies.
 If a cat is showing these signs by head pressing against a hard surface, it is necessary to take them to the vet as soon as possible.